Vegeito/TankTimeCapsule/CONTRIBUTING.md

-# Contributing to Shark Tank India Analytics
+# Contributing to Tank Time Capsule

 We love your input!
-We want to make contributing to Shark Tank India Analytics as easy and transparent as possible, whether it's:
+We want to make contributing to Tank Time Capsule as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code